okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 1. Sign in to your Okta org as an administrator.
 2. In the Admin Console, go to **Reports** > **System Log**.
 3. Review the log file or search for the event `security.risk.signal.consume` that is logged when a risk provider sends a risk event to Okta.
-4. With a risk action of `enforce_and_log`, and a risk-based policy set up, the third-party risk provider event is used when calculating the authentication risk.
+4. With a risk action of `enforce_and_log`, and a risk-based policy configured, the third-party risk provider event is used when calculating the authentication risk.
 This information is logged in the `user.session.start` event.

 ### General troubleshooting tips
 * Save the Postman environment after every change to the environment.
-Confirm that you are using the correct Postman environment.
+Confirm that you’re using the correct Postman environment.
-* Postman environment variables are case sensitive.
+* Postman environment variables are case-sensitive.
 Ensure that there are no typos, no leading/trailing spaces, no leading or trailing double quotes in the environment variables.
 * The org URL shouldn't be the admin URL (for example, use `https://demo-org.oktapreview.com` instead of  `https://demo-org-admin.oktapreview.com`).
 You don't need a trailing `/` at the end of the URL.

 ## See also